ibexa/documentation-developer/docs/update_and_migration/from_4.6/update_from_4.6.md

 ### Security

-This release contains security changes.
+This release contains security fixes.
+For more information, see [the published security advisory](https://developers.ibexa.co/security-advisories/ibexa-sa-2024-006-vulnerabilities-in-content-name-pattern-commerce-shop-and-varnish-vhost-templates).
-For each of following advisories evaluate the vulnerability to determine whether you might have been affected.
+For each of the following fixes, evaluate the vulnerability to determine whether you might have been affected.
 If so, take appropriate action, for example by [revoking passwords](https://doc.ibexa.co/en/latest/users/passwords/#revoking-passwords) for all affected users.

-You can find the three advisories below:

 #### <abbr title="Browser Reconnaissance & Exfiltration via Adaptive Compression of Hypertext">BREACH</abbr> vulnerability

-[The BREACH attack](https://www.breachattack.com/) is a security vulnerability against HTTPS when using HTTP compression.
+The [BREACH](https://www.breachattack.com/) attack is a security vulnerability against HTTPS when using HTTP compression.

 If you're using Varnish, update the VCL configuration to stop compressing both the [[= product_name =]]'s REST API and JSON responses from your backend.
 Fastly users are not affected.